 This simple encoder is suitable for the quick manual scanning of the short sections (up to 1 meter) of the plates, planar butt welds, longitudinal welds, large OD circumefrential welds, and the like

-The video below illustrates PA inspection of the parts made of CRFP composite material - scanning, 100% raw data capturing, C-Scan and 3D imaging with the use of encoder SK 2001108 PA
+The video below illustrates PA inspection of the stringers made of CRFP composite material - scanning, 100% raw data capturing, C-Scan and 3D imaging with the use of draw wire encoder SK 2001108 PA

-The video below illustrates PA inspection of the planar butt weld scanned along the fusion line when the probe position was determined with the use of the encoder SK 2001108 PA
+The video below illustrates PA inspection of the planar butt weld scanned along the fusion line when the probe position was determined with the use of the draw wire encoder SK 2001108 PA

-The video below illustrates inspection of the planar butt weld scanned from both sides in several shots when the probe position was determined with the use of the encoder SK 2001108 PA
+The video below illustrates inspection of the planar butt weld scanned from both sides in several shots when the probe position was determined with the use of the draw wire encoder SK 2001108 PA

 The robust encoder provides stable direction scanning with reliable positioning data.
 Phased array probe